|Vintage Pulp||Jun 8 2018|

 Cover art for a French edition of Ben-Hur, circa 1930s.
 The book was written by Lew Wallace, who, among other things, was an army general on the Union side in the U.S. Civil War.
 His Biblical epic played a profound role in causing religious leaders of the time to finally reverse their longstanding condemnation of novels as tools of evil.
 Ben-Hur has since been adapted into a motion picture four times, most definitively in 1959 with Charlton Heston in the lead.
 The English version of Ben-Hur was first published today in 1880.

 |Vintage Pulp||Oct 14 2009|

-The casting of Charlton Heston as Ramón Miguel Vargas has been thoroughly discussed pretty much everywhere one cares to look, so we don’t need to get into it except to say those criticisms are valid.
-However, the dual shortcomings of unauthentic accents and white men playing ethnic roles were still the norm in the late ’50s.
-Certainly, an actor such as, say, Ricardo Montalbán would have shone where Heston merely sufficed, but cinema simply mirrors the age in which it was produced.
+The casting of Charlton Heston as Ramón Miguel Vargas has been thoroughly discussed pretty much everywhere, and those criticisms are understandable.
+Certainly, an actor such as, say, Ricardo Montalbán would have shone where Heston merely sufficed, but 1958 audiences would have disliked lily white Janet Leigh being hooked up with an actual latino actor.
+People overlook that when they criticize Heston's casting.
+Welles made a racial statement by swapping the ethnicities of the central couple from Whit Masterson's source novel, in which the cop was white and his wife was Mexican.
+That's as far as he was willing to go.
+Cinema mirrors the age in which it was produced.
 It’s okay to use our modern world as a prism through which to examine the circumstances around an old film, but it’s best do so respectfully, because somewhere in the future people with their own prisms will be looking upon our age, and it won’t look so good to them.
-Welles’ Touch of Evil is genius in any age, and it touched Sweden for the first time today in 1958.
+Touch of Evil played in Sweden for the first time today in 1958.

 |Vintage Pulp||Jun 26 2009|